henrychris/AuctionApp/README.md

 ## Requirements

 Ideally, you would need to have bun installed to use the client application.
 You can install it [here](https://bun.sh/docs/installation).

-If you don't use Linux, you can use [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/) instead.

-To the run the API, you will need either [Docker](https://docs.docker.com/engine/install/) or the dotnet [runtime](https://dotnet.microsoft.com/en-us/download) installed.
+To the run the API, you will need to have [Docker](https://docs.docker.com/engine/install/) installed.

 ## Project Setup